Working Holiday Visas for Australian Citizens Over 30

 For some reason, Portugal advertises working holiday visas as being available to Australians aged 18-31 years old, inclusive.
 This gives Australians an extra year to apply for a Portuguese working holiday visa, compared to most other countries.

-The Portuguese Work and Holiday visa has a few more eligibility conditions, though, than Ireland, France or Canada.
+The Portuguese Work and Holiday visa has a few more eligibility conditions than Ireland, Denmark, the UK, France or Canada.
 These include:

 - Hold tertiary qualification/s or have successfully completed at least two years of university study